billthefarmer/blog/blog/content/post/2014-04-26-vegetable-soup-plus.md

 url: /vegetable-soup-plus/
 categories:
   - Recipes
+keywords:
+  - soup
+  - vegetable
+  - onion
+  - potato
+  - garlic
+  - chilli
+  - chorizo
 ---

-<header>A vegetable soup with a bit of meat that’s full of flavour.
+A vegetable soup with a bit of meat that’s full of flavour.
 Similar to leek and potato soup recipe.
 Make it into a meal with plenty of bread and butter.
-Enough for two, double the recipe for four.</header>
+Enough for two, double the recipe for four.

-### Ingredients
+#### Ingredients

   * 1 tbsp olive oil
   * 1 onion, chopped
-  * 1 small potatoe, cubed
+  * 1 small potato, cubed
   * 1 clove garlic, crushed
   * 1/2 a fresh chilli, if desired
   * Additional vegetables as available: grated carrot, leek, courgette, cabbage, etc